magneticio/vamp/docs/content/using-vamp/blueprints.md

 - **endpoint:** a stable port where the service can be reached.
 - **cluster:** a grouping of services with one purpose, i.e. two versions (a/b) of one service.
+- **dialect:** a set of native commands for the underlying container platform.
 - **scale:** the CPU and memory and the amount of instance allocate to a service.
 - **routing:** how much and which traffic the service should receive.
 - **filter:** how traffic should be directed based on HTTP and/or TCP properties.